Here are some sustainable approaches towards resort operations followed by Six Senses Holistic Environmental Responsibility.

 We have switched to rechargeable batteries to reduce electronic waste.
 Only wet garbage from the kitchen is used in animal husbandry purposes such as the pig raising farm.
-Organic waste from garden goes through recycling process by allowing it to decompose, after a couple months it turns into natural soil conditioner and fertilizer in the resort's garden and vegetation projects.
-Only small amounts of waste is delivered to the municipal landfill.
+Organic waste from garden goes through a recycling process by allowing it to decompose, after a couple months it turns into natural soil conditioner and fertilizer in the resort's garden and vegetation projects.
+Only small amounts of waste are delivered to the municipal landfill.

 We are continuing our support for the Sirinart Rajini Mangrove Ecosystem Learning Center.

 These former and abandoned shrimp ponds have been turned into a healthy mangrove ecosystem, so that others can learn from these trial and error outcomes.